Zelenskiy invites India PM Modi to join Ukraine's peace formula | Headlines

 President Volodymyr Zelenskiy said he had invited India to join Ukraine's peace formula during his talks with Prime Minister Narendra Modi on the sidelines of the Group of Seven (G7) summit on Saturday in Japan.

-Zelenskiy said on the Telegram messaging app that the two had also discussed Ukraine's needs in demining and mobile hospitals during their first face-to-face meeting since Russia invaded Ukraine in February 2022.
+Zelenskiy said on the Telegram messaging app that the two had also discussed Ukraine's needs in mobile hospitals and removing land mines during their first face-to-face meeting since Russia invaded Ukraine in February 2022.
 Modi told Zelenskiy he was keen to help and that for him the war was an issue of humanity and human values.

-Modi has spoken to both Putin and Zelenskiy by phone several times since Russia invaded its neighbour, urging both to use dialogue and diplomacy to resolve their differences.
+Modi has spoken to both Russian President Vladimir Putin and Zelenskiy by phone several times since Russia invaded its neighbour, urging both to use dialogue and diplomacy to resolve their differences.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)